Skip to main content

 info

 Make sure the Atlan MCP server is running and your agent is connected before using any of these patterns.
-For setup, see Set up Local MCP Server.
+For setup, see Set up Atlan MCP.

 Governance sweep